ProCE Banner Series

 Experts Discuss Advances in Newly Diagnosed Multiple Myeloma: The Impact of More Intensive Therapy on Clinical Outcomes

-Join us live or virtually for an expert-led satellite symposium taking place in Madrid, Spain.
-This symposium will be held as part of the European Hematology Association 2024 Hybrid Congress and will focus on intensive therapy options for newly diagnosed multiple myeloma.
+Join us virtually for an expert-led encore webinar from the symposium held as part of the European Hematology Association 2024 Hybrid Congress.
+This webinar will focus on intensive therapy options for newly diagnosed multiple myeloma.
 Experts will discuss the latest evidence, highlight key clinical trials, address specific challenges and treatment strategies in newly diagnosed multiple myeloma, and answer audience questions.
-Please note: You must be registered for the EHA 2024 Congress to attend this symposium.
-You may register at: https://ehaweb.org/congress/eha2024-hybrid-congress/registration

 Who Should Attend